danielrosehill/Remote-Jobs-Research-Agent/README.md

 This repository can serve as the foundation for more complex workflows:

-1. **Initial Deep Research Agent**: Uses the templates in this repository to gather comprehensive company information
+1. **Initial Deep Research Agent**: Uses the prompts in this repository to gather comprehensive company information
 2. **Human-in-the-Loop Layer**: For verification and additional context
 3. **Email Generation Agent**: Creates personalized outreach based on research findings